department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/trouble-making-payments.md

 If you’re a Veteran, we’ll provide financial counseling—even if your loan isn’t VA-backed.

-If you have a VA-backed loan and it’s 61 days past due, we’ll automatically assign a VA Loan Technician to your loan.
+If you have a VA-backed loan and it’s 61 days past due, we’ll assign a VA Loan Technician to your loan.
 Our technicians can offer you financial counseling and help you deal with your servicer.

 </div>

 ### What should I do if I’m having trouble paying my mortgage?

-If you’re late with a mortgage payment—or think you might be late with your next payment—contact your loan servicer right away.
+If you’re late with a mortgage payment, or think you might be late with your next payment, contact your loan servicer right away.
 The sooner you contact them, the sooner they can help you find a solution.

-If you’re nervous about contacting your servicer—or if you’d like our help and advice—please contact a VA Loan Technician at <a href="tel:+1phonenumber">877-827-3702</a>.
+If you’re nervous about contacting your servicer, or if you’d like our help and advice, please contact a VA Loan Technician at <a href="tel:+1phonenumber">877-827-3702</a>.

 ### What are my options for avoiding foreclosure?

-There are 6 general approaches to help you avoid a foreclosure:
+There are 6 general ways to help you avoid a foreclosure:

 1. **Repayment plan:** If you’ve missed a few payments, this plan lets you go back to making your regular payments, with an added amount each month to cover the ones you’ve missed.